Eyelor/docker-lab-4-dockerfile/README.md

 ![Docker History Command Result](screenshots/docker_history.jpg)

-Looking at layers with size larger than 0B we need to look at CREATED BY column.
-There are informations about what commands are responsible for certain layers.
+Looking at layers with a size larger than 0B, examine the CREATED BY column.
+There is information about what commands are responsible for certain layers.